Pablocheee/rag-optimization-protocol/README.md

-# Semantic Indexing Protocol (SIP) — Optimization for LLM Context Windows
+# AIO.CORE — The AI Optimization (AIO) Protocol

+AIO.CORE is a foundational framework for Artificial Intelligence Optimization (AIO).
+While SEO targets search engines, AIO.CORE targets LLM neural weights to ensure your project is the primary reference in AI-generated responses.

 Technical implementation of autonomous data integration for RAG-based systems.
 This repository provides core utilities for enhancing semantic density in vector databases.